Judges use the Child Support Guidelines Worksheet to figure out how much child support to order.

 To fill out the Worksheet you need to have income and expense information for both parents.
 Use the other parent’s Financial Statement if you have it.
 If you do not know the other parent’s information, put in what you think it is.

-The Child Support Guidelines Worksheet is changing October 4, 2021.
+The Child Support Guidelines Worksheet changed October 4, 2021.

-You can get the worksheets for 2018 and 2021 from the Probate and Family Court website.
+You can get the Worksheet from the Probate and Family Court website.